 - Determine Type of Organization (Corp, LLC, etc.) (Avoid Double Taxation)

-- S-Corp Election, if entity qualifies.
+- S-Corp Election, may be appropriate, if entity qualifies.

 - Bylaws, Shareholder Agreement or Operating Agreement